 Best reviews and ratings

 Client reviews, such as at the bottom of this page, are consistently five-star reviews.
-Ratings based on surveys of lawyers and judges aware of Thomas Gallagher’s work are the best ratings available.
-And you can see those for yourself.
+And ratings based on surveys of lawyers and judges aware of Thomas Gallagher’s work are the best ratings available.
+So you can see those for yourself.

 This website has several pages of in-depth content about Minnesota drug laws and defense.
 This is the front page among several on the topics.